myselfusman/gitdiagramwebsite/README.md

 Turn any GitHub repository into an interactive diagram for visualization in seconds.

-You can also replace `hub` with `diagram` in any Github URL to access its diagram.
+You can also replace `hub` with `diagram` in any Github URL to access its diagram and ots super was to understand.

 ## 🚀 Features